thoughtspot/ts_rest_api_and_tml_tools/deployment_scripts/README.md

 Displays a pipe-delimited list of the TML files and the content name within the files.

 # Other examples
-Please see the /examples/tml_and_sdlc/ directory for additional TML manipulations possible using this library
+Please see the /examples/tml_and_sdlc/ directory for additional examples of achieving workflows using TML + REST API together.